-Ever wondered what makes Kyoto such a favourite destination for Japanese and foreigners alike?
+Ever wondered what makes Kyoto such a favorite destination for Japanese and foreigners alike?
 WIT Agent Pam headed there from Tokyo last week to find out exactly why.
 Call us at 503-224-0180 or email email@example.com to chat the ins and outs of Japan.

 Formerly the imperial capital of Japan, Kyoto is known for its rich history, exquisite gardens and ornate palaces.
 Chief among them is Kinkaku-Ji, the Temple of the Golden Pavilion, so-called due to its pavilion that is lavishly coated in gold-leaf.
 The gold is meant to purify any negative thoughts towards death.

 Be sure to stop by the peaceful grounds of the Imperial Park, where you’ll find the Imperial Palace, beautiful gates and gardens.
 The palace was home to the imperial family until 1868, when the emperor moved his residence to Tokyo.